Chat with us, powered by LiveChat

 If you want to add any other forearm exercise to your arms workout, you can certainly add but makes you keep them to a limit.

-Bicep curls are great for forearms but don’t target the brachioradialis in isolation.
+Bicep plate curls are great for forearms but don’t target the brachioradialis in isolation.
 Reverse grip curl along with one wrist flexion and one wrist extension workout is the best way to get bigger forearms.

 Leave a Reply